TanmayBajpai/ReadRight/README.md

 http://localhost:8080
 ```

+### Notes
+- You do not need to run the frontend/ folder separately.
+It exists for viewing/editing the React source.
+The production build is bundled and served by Spring Boot from src/main/resources/static/.

+- Ensure your Hugging Face API key is set in application.properties before starting the app.

-Both the frontend and backend are served from the same server.
+- Both the frontend and backend are served from the same server.
 ---

 ## 📂 Project Structure